aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

 This allows you to send a username and password to the API, but you need to securely store and validate that password.

-A better way would be to outsource authentication to another organization using a federation protocol like SAML or OpenID Connect or by using an LDAP (Lightweight Directory Access Protocol) directory.
+A better approach is to outsource authentication using a federation protocol like SAML or OpenID Connect, or an LDAP directory.
+This offloads credential management to systems purpose-built for it.

 ### Using HTTPS

-Encryption via HTTPS is essential for protecting data transmitted between the client and API.

-HTTPS ensures that the server presenting the API is legitimate by verifying its certificate.

-Without HTTPS, sensitive data like passwords could be intercepted by malicious entities.
+HTTPS encrypts data in transit and verifies the server's identity through certificate validation.
+Without it, passwords and tokens can be intercepted in transit.

-### Audit Logging for Accountability
+### Audit logging for accountability

-To maintain accountability, all actions performed using your API should be recorded in an audit log.
+Every action performed through your API should be recorded in an audit log.

 These logs should be sent to a centralized Security Information and Event Management (SIEM) system for analysis, helping detect potential threats and